JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

 Have a look at the plot and the results printed to the console, you'll notice B decays with distance from the selected element.
 It's still a modest reduction (<3.1%), but remember, across a genome ALL selected elements will contribute to B at any given site.

-Calculating B for a region of the genome
+Calculating B for a genomic region
 -----------------------------------------

 Alright, now let's look at part of a chromosome.